-3.2.1 Criteria for Initiation: A summary restriction or suspension may be imposed when a good faith belief exists that immediate action must be taken to protect the life or wellbeing of patient(s); or to reduce a substantial and imminent likelihood of significant impairment of the life, health, and safety of any person or when Medical Staff leaders and/or the CMO (local or regional) determines that there is a need to carefully consider any event, concern, or issue that, if confirmed, has the potential to adversely affect patient or employee safety or the effective operation of the institution.
-Under such circumstances any two individuals from the following (Medical Staff President, Department Chair, CEO and Hospital President, CMO, SPHP Chief Clinical Officer or administrator on call) may restrict or suspend the Medical Staff membership or clinical privileges of such practitioner.
+Criteria for Initiation: A summary restriction or suspension may be imposed 3.2.1 when a good faith belief exists that immediate action must be taken to protect the life or well-being of patient(s); or to reduce a substantial and imminent likelihood of significant impairment of the life, health, and safety of any person, or when Medical Staff leaders and/or the CMO (local or regional) determines that there is a need to carefully consider any event, concern, or issue that, if confirmed, has the potential to adversely affect patient or employee safety or the effective operation of the institution.
+Under such circumstances any two individuals from the following positions (President of the Medical Staff, Department Chair, CEO and Hospital President, CMO, the Medical Executive Committee, or the Board) may restrict or suspend the Medical Staff membership or clinical privileges of such practitioner.
 If there is a dispute over whether the practitioner should be summarily suspended, a third individual from the above-named group shall make the decision.
 A suspension of all or any portion of a practitioner's clinical privileges at another hospital may be grounds for a summary suspension of all or any of the practitioner's clinical privileges at this hospital.